-If you live and breathe web performance chances are you’ve already heard about Lighthouse.
-If that’s not the case, worry not, after reading this article you’ll understand why it’s an absolutely necessary tool for testing and improving performance.
+If you live and breathe site speed chances are you’ve already heard about Lighthouse.
+If that’s not the case, worry not, after reading this article you’ll understand why it’s an absolutely necessary tool for testing and improving speed.

 Lighthouse is an Open Source auditing tool helping increase the quality of web pages and applications.
 Audits are conducted in a few key areas — performance, accessibility, best practices and Progressive Web Applications.
 It paints a comprehensive picture of possible user experience and developer bottlenecks in those domains.